Hone logo

 Edge Cases to Consider:

-• Empty text string.
+• Empty text string and empty pattern.

 Examples